bboston7/light-bar/README.md

 bit.
 However, this is what I may implement in the future
 - Offloading Fourier transformation onto the GPU using open_cl
 - Taking command line arguments rather than relying on global variables
-- Rewriting in C/C++, which seem to have better support for Fast Fourier Transformations as well as open_cl libraries.
+- Rewriting in C/C++, which seems to have better support for Fast Fourier Transformations as well as open_cl libraries.

 Pull Requests